-Parent PLUS loans in the Direct Loan program and Federal Family Education Loan Program (FFELP) are eligible if included in a Federal Direct Consolidation Loan.
+A parent PLUS loan in the Direct Loan program or the Federal Family Education Loan Program (FFELP) is eligible if it is included in a Federal Direct Consolidation Loan.

 Income-contingent repayment bases the monthly payment on 20% of the borrower’s discretionary income, which is defined as the amount by which the borrower’s adjusted gross income (AGI) exceeds 100% of the poverty line.

 The remaining loan balance is forgiven after a 25-year repayment term (300 payments).
 Generally, the IRS treats cancelled debt as taxable income for student loan borrowers.
 But, the American Rescue Plan Act of 2021 made all student loan forgiveness tax-free through 2025.

 An income-contingent repayment plan is the only income-driven repayment program available to a parent PLUS borrower.
 To qualify for this parent student loan forgiveness, a borrower must consolidate their PLUS loan into a Direct Consolidation Loan, and repay the consolidation loan under the income-contingent repayment plan.

 for Parent PLUS Loans

 Parent borrowers may be eligible for Public Service Loan Forgiveness (PSLF) after making 120 qualifying payments (ten years).